ludepo/TSE-Python-Project/README.md

 #### *Customers*
 ##### *Objects*
-In a first part, this file creates the different classes of objects that are needed in the simulation.
+In a first part, this file defines the different classes of objects that are needed in the simulation.
 It first creates the different types of customers with given attributes and instance methods that will be used in the simulation.
-It also creates the Purchase object that assign a purchase to customers depending on the time they show up.
-Finally it creates the  class Items for food and drinks.
+It also creates the Purchase object that assigns a purchase to customers depending on the time they show up.
+Finally, it creates the class Items for food and drinks.

 ##### *Functions*
 In a second part, we specify the functions needed for the simulation.

-The ChooseCustomer() function will allow to choose between the different type of customers, taking into account their solvability.
+The ChooseCustomer() function will conduct the customer lottery given as input the list of returning customers and outputs a chosen customer.

-The MakePurchase() function assigns a purchase to the chosen customer, depending on the time of the day and on the probabilities obtained in the first part.
+The MakePurchase() function takes as inputs the chosen customer object, the time slot (hour, minute), the choice probabilities, as well as the list of item objects sold at the Cafe.
+It outputs a purchase object with attributes like 'food', 'drink', 'value', 'tip', etc..

 The SimulateRange() function will allow to obtain the final simulation by combining the chosen customer with its given purchase depending on the time of the day.
-It is created to simulate a 5 years span but a different time range can be specified in the input.
+It takes as input the choice probabilities, the list of returning customer objects, the list of item objects and optionally a start and end date (default five years).

-Finally, the NoObjects() function allows to convert the object stored in the dataframe to human readable data.
+Finally, the NoObjects() function takes as input the created dataframe with the customer object and the purchase object assigned to each time slot and outputs the same dataframe with additional columns descriibing some attributes of the respective objetcs.

 #### *Simulation*
 Finally, the "Simulation.py" allows to obtain a 5 years span of customer based on the class and functions created